-Before beginning, place the example text conversation on the overhead projector, or provide each student with a copy.
+Before beginning, place the example text conversation on a screen, or provide each student with a copy.
 Have two students read it out loud if they are willing.
 If not, you can read both parts.
 Address how each step of SWAG was used.

 Print the template pages beforehand and split students into groups of two or three.
 Give each group a scenario and a template.
 Give them 5-7 minutes to write a text conversation based off their scenario using SWAG.
-To help you may leave the example on the overhead, or you can put up the examples page from the SWAG slideshow on the projector.
+To help you may leave the example on the smart board/projector screen, or you can put up the examples page from the SWAG slideshow on the projector.